-The reagent contains antibodies to the C and D and E antigens on human red cells and will cause direct agglutination (clumping) of human red cells that carry the C and/or D and/or E antigen.
+The reagents contain antibodies to the appropriate Rhesus antigen on human red cells and will cause direct agglutination (clumping) of red cells that carry the corresponding Rh antigen.
 No agglutination (no clumping) generally indicates the absence of the corresponding Rh antigen (see Limitations).